Justice for Journalists: Season 1

-In the Season 1, Lana Estemitova interviewed Belarusian journalists Alex Kokcharov and Hanna Liubakova about the crackdown on Belarussian media; journalist and filmmaker Darius Bazargan about his documentary on Nazanin Zaghari-Ratcliffe; Georgian journalist Mariam Nikuradze about the attacks on journalists during the Tbilisi Pride; filmmaker Paola Desiderio about her documentary ‘The Law of Silence’ about the horrific murder of the investigative journalist Silvia Duzan; Azerbaijani journalist Khadija Ismayilova about her investigations into the Azerbaijani laundromat; founder of Popular Front Jake Hanrahan about conflict reporting; Russian journalists Semyon Kvasha and Ilya Rozhdestvensky about the grim prospects for independent journalism in Russia; Drew Sullivan from the Organized Crime and Corruption Reporting Project and Roman Anin from Istores about Pandora Papers and others.
+In the Season 1, Lana Estemitova interviewed Belarusian journalists Alex Kokcharov and Hanna Liubakova about the crackdown on Belarusian media; journalist and filmmaker Darius Bazargan about his documentary on Nazanin Zaghari-Ratcliffe; Georgian journalist Mariam Nikuradze about the attacks on journalists during the Tbilisi Pride; filmmaker Paola Desiderio about her documentary 'The Law of Silence' about the horrific murder of the investigative journalist Silvia Duzan; Azerbaijani journalist Khadija Ismayilova about her investigations into the Azerbaijani laundromat; founder of Popular Front Jake Hanrahan about conflict reporting; Russian journalists Semyon Kvasha and Ilya Rozhdestvensky about the grim prospects for independent journalism in Russia; Drew Sullivan from the Organized Crime and Corruption Reporting Project and Roman Anin from Istores about Pandora Papers and others.

 Season 2

-In the Season 2, Lana Estemirova’s guests were the Financial Times correspondent Polina Ivanova who talked about the arrest of the Wall Street Journal reporter Evan Gershkovich; a Coda Story award-winning reporter Isobel Cockerell who talked about disinformation campaigns amplified on social media platforms; Editor-in-chief of Zaborona Media and the co-founder of 2402 Foundation Kateryna Serhatskova talking about the war against Ukrainian journalists; India’s most prominent journalist Rana Ayyub; Natalia Krapiva, the Senior Tech-Legal Counsel at Access Now and others.
+In the Season 2, Lana Estemirova's guests were the Financial Times correspondent Polina Ivanova who talked about the arrest of the Wall Street Journal reporter Evan Gershkovich; a Coda Story award-winning reporter Isobel Cockerell who talked about disinformation campaigns amplified on social media platforms; Editor-in-chief of Zaborona Media and the co-founder of 2402 Foundation Kateryna Serhatskova talking about the war against Ukrainian journalists; India's most prominent journalist Rana Ayyub; Natalia Krapiva, the Senior Tech-Legal Counsel at Access Now and others.